 renting, flatting, boarding? know the laws that protect you and your landlord.

-but knowing your rights and responsibilities is the best way to build a good relationship with your landlord, and to protect yourself in case anything goes wrong.
+Knowing your rights and responsibilities is the best way to build a good relationship with your landlord, and to protect yourself in case anything goes wrong.

 what are rights and responsibilities?